 Gravity Retaining Wall:

-This type of walls depends only on its self-weight to withstand lateral earth pressure.
+Gravity retaining walls depends only on its self-weight to withstand lateral earth pressure.

-Such retaining walls are constructed with various materials such as concrete, stone, and masonry, it is economical for elevations up to 3 m.
+Such walls are constructed with various materials such as concrete, stone, and masonry, it is economical for elevations up to 3 m.

 Crib, gabion wall, and bin retaining walls are additionally a type of gravity retaining walls.